RuliLG/blogged/README.md

 # Blogged 🖍

+**NOTE: This package is original from [Saleem Hadad](https://github.com/saleem-hadad/blogged), although I had to modify the composer.json to work on Laravel 8.
+All the credits are for him <3**

 **Blogged** is a carefully designed Laravel package provides an easy way to create a beautiful blog like [this](https://blogged.binarytorch.com.my/blog) inside your normal Laravel projects.
 It lives besides your code project's code base without interacting with it.
 It comes with a beautiful looking user interface which is highly configurable to fit your need.

 ![blogged](https://blogged.binarytorch.com.my/blogged-showcase.png)